-Blackheads: Blackheads form when oil and dead skin cells get trapped in a pore that is only slightly closed.
+A blackhead will form when oil and dead cells get trapped in a pore that is only slightly closed.
 Air can reach the oil, which oxidizes it and turns it a dark color.
-It’s a bit like when you cut into an apple and leave it on the counter for an hour, and the air turns it slightly brown – a natural process.
+It’s like when you leave a cut apple on the counter for an hour, and the air turns it slightly brown – a natural process.

-How Bacteria Contributes to Acne
+How Microbes Contribute to Acne

-The bacteria primarily associated with acne are called p. acnes, but it’s important to note that on their own, p. acnes don’t necessarily create a problem—in fact, they can even help reduce acne.
-P. acnes bacteria always live on the surface of our skin in small amounts, and they are anaerobic, meaning they can’t survive in oxygen for very long.
-They consume the oil that our skin naturally produces, so when left alone, p. acnes can actually help prevent oil buildup.
+The microbes primarily associated with acne are called P. acnes, but it’s important to note that on their own, they are not a problem.
+In fact, they can even help reduce acne.
+Small numbers of bacteria called “commensals” always live on the surface of our skin, and they have beneficial functions in our bodies.
+P. acnes 🦠, specifically, consume the oil that our skin naturally produces, and in this, they actually help prevent oil buildup.